AllianceSCC/AllianceSCC.github.io/for_scientists.md

 ### Support for: Presentations

 #### Feedback:
-* Slides --- Let us look through your slides and provde feedback on typos, organization, design, and content.
+* Slides --- Let us look through your slides and provide feedback on typos, organization, design, and content.

 * Posters --- We can take a look at your conference posters for typos and/or provide feedback on layout, content, and formatting.